 Part 1:

-As the bank angle increases during a turn, the load factor goes up because the drone needs more lift to stay aloft and prevent dropping altitude.
-The steeper the bank, the more lift is required to counteract the increased force on the drone.
+As the bank angle becomes steeper during a turn, the load factor rises because the drone needs to generate significantly more lift to maintain altitude.

 When flying a drone, gusty winds and turbulence can disrupt smooth airflow around the propellers, causing fluctuations in lift and an increased load factor.

-Performance and Stability: As the load factor changes, the drone’s stability can suffer.
 The drone might wobble, lose altitude, or become harder to control, especially with strong or frequent gusts.
-Turbulent air, due to wind gusts, weather conditions, or obstacles, disrupts the smooth flow of air and exacerbates these issues.

 Payloads: Maximum Load Factor